NoBrainerORM/nobrainer.io/docs/serialization.md

 [here](http://api.rubyonrails.org/classes/ActiveModel/Serialization.html).
 It provides the usual methods `serialiable_hash`, `as_json`, `to_json`, `to_xml`.

-NoBrainer does not include attributes that are not set, but an attribute set to `nil` will be included.
+NoBrainer does not include attributes that are not set.
+An attribute set to `nil` will be included.

 You may set `Model.include_root_in_json = true` to include the class name in the